TDarkShadow/iheartnewvegas/main.md

 Fixes the tick count bug (which creates noticable micro stutter), optimizes hash tables (helping performance and decreasing menu load times), and fixes the high FPS bug (fixing physics and lipsync at high framerates).

 [**NVTF Custom INI**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/NVTF%20Custom%20INI.7z)
-Enables a number of settings to achieve the best balance between performance and stability.
+Custom configuration that enables a number of settings to achieve the best balance between performance and stability.

 [**FNV Mod Limit Fix**](https://www.nexusmods.com/newvegas/mods/68714)
 Allows a maximum of 255 plugins to be loaded, as well as improving FPS, removing game stutter, and allowing for faster loading times (particularly when using a large number of mods).